Frequently Asked Questions

 Absolutely!
 What’s the Sign? is for everyone – from those just starting out, to certified, seasoned interpreters, children of Deaf adults, and more!
 We at What’s the Sign? are a fully-Deaf team and we often check the app for a sign here and there from time to time.
 Just like English, we look up words on a daily basis.
 It’s the same for ASL!
 Have this app handy, ready, at your fingertips for whenever you need to look up a sign!

-Actually, What’s the Sign? is specifically for American Sign Language (ASL), which is used in United States and Canada.
-If you’re in any other country than the United States and Canada, please seek out the Deaf community in your country and learn their sign language.
+What’s the Sign? is specifically for American Sign Language (ASL), which is used in the United States and Canada.
+It’s a good idea to seek out the Deaf community in your country and learn their sign language.
 Yes, there are hundreds of different sign languages all over the world!
-Some countries have several signed languages!
 The United States and Canada also have quite a number of sign languages in addition to ASL as well.
 Examples include Plains Indian Sign Languages (PISL), Black ASL, Langue des signes du Québec (LSQ), Inuit Sign Language, Lengua de Señas Mexicana (LSM), and many more.
-Check out the American Sign Language and Deaf Culture Blog to learn more about this!
+Be sure to read: “When and How Did American Sign Language Originate?
+The Story Behind ASL” blog post.

 The reason why What’s the Sign? is subscription-based because the team is constantly adding new content and updating current content in the dictionary.
 Your subscription helps the What’s the Sign? continue to create new and exciting content based on the latest linguistics research and community creations!